HenrikSchumacher/BAEMM/README.md

     #include "Helmholtz_OpenCL.hpp"

-or

-    #include "Helmholtz_Metal.hpp"

-or

-    #include "Helmholtz_CPU.hpp"

 and tell your compiler where to find it.
-For the former ones you also need to link the respective libraries to use OpenCL or Metal.
+You also need to link the respective libraries to use OpenCL.

 As _BÄMM_ depends on the _Repulsor_ library (https://github.com/HenrikSchumacher/Repulsor.git), we refer to its documentation for further linkages and compiler options needed.